 - However, the court’s ability to do so will be subject to work force capacity levels and the requirement to observe physical distancing.

-- During the COVID-19 Alert Levels local Judicial Resource Managers, the Family Court Liaison Judge, Regional Scheduling Advisors and the Registry will work collaboratively to determine the priority and extent of the work to be undertaken in each court in order to develop rosters and local schedules.
+- During the COVID-19 Alert Levels local Judicial Resource Managers, the Family Court Liaison Judge (or in regional localities the resident judge/s), Regional Scheduling Advisors and the Registry will work collaboratively to determine the priority and extent of the work to be undertaken in each court in order to develop rosters and local schedules.
 The schedules will support the directions set out in the District Court Protocol.

 - Where a Family Court is unable to operate at full capacity, family work would generally be conducted in the following order of priority:

 a.
 Applications for Compulsory Treatment Orders, IDCCR, Protection Orders, Without Notice Interim Parenting Orders including enforcement, guardianship disputes (COCA), Without Notice Custody Orders or Place of Safety warrants (Oranga Tamariki); Welfare Guardianship or Property Orders (PPPR).

 b.
 Any other application considered by a judge to warrant an urgent hearing or judicial conference.